ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 #.
 There are multiple other factors that contribute to non-response including: tenure in a home, state/geography, age, and having a SSN (as a proxy for citizenship) based on ACS data [Jackson_2007]_.
 These are not currently included in our model
 #.
 Simulants who do not respond to one time point in a longitudinal survey are probably more likely to not respond moving forward.
 We assume independence here.
 #.
 The ACS data is for a survey that has an unusually high response rate.
 This data was used as it could give an estimate for mail only or mail and telephone only data.
 However, this has limitations.
 Other surveys might have lower response rates and should be handled separately.
+#.
+By replicating the census omission rate for the ACS observer, we are limiting the non-response rate below what we might expect.
+This will lead to overcounting in the ACS.

 **Initial Survey - American Community Survey**